IIIF/api/source/presentation/4.0/model.md

 ```

-### totalItems
+### total

-For compatability with the Web Annotation Data Model, clients _SHOULD_ also accept `total` as the name of this property when used on the `AnnotationCollection` class.
+For compatability with ActivityStreams and the Change Discovery API, clients _SHOULD_ also accept `totalItems` as the name of this property.
+{: .note}

 ### transform